 ; wide ; YourCustomComponent

-The attributes and type details are exposed to Smartedut via Structure API.
-By default it provides converters for Collections, Maps, Primitive Wrapper classes, Dates, Products, Categories, User Groups, Media Containers, CMS Items, and all localized variations of these types.
-For blacklisting the specific attributes, list these in a defaultCmsStructureTypeBlacklistAttributeMap.
-If all slots have ValidComponents configured with the specific set of allowed components, if your new component type is outside this list (merged across the slots), it won’t be displayed in Smartedit.
+The attributes and type details are exposed to SmartEdit via the Structure API.
+By default, it provides converters for Collections, Maps, Primitive Wrapper classes, Dates, Products, Categories, User Groups, Media Containers, CMS Items, and all localized variations of these types.
+For blacklisting specific attributes, list them in defaultCmsStructureTypeBlacklistAttributeMap.

-Smartedit UI Customization
+SmartEdit UI Customization

 You can extend the services and features by adding or replacing the OOTB code with your own.
 As a starting point, create your extension using the ysmarteditmodule template.
 It is very likely that your code will leverage the services listed above and AngularJS built-in capabilities.
 So, understanding the details of both is crucial to success.
-The deprecated ycmssmartedit extension is not used anymore.
-There are three things you can customize easily:

-In order to extend the toolbars, you need to use featureService.addToolbarItem, and register it in the perspectiveService (sorry for no indents):
+In order to extend the toolbars, you need to use featureService.addToolbarItem and register it in the perspectiveService (sorry for no indents):

-import {IFeatureService, IPerspectiveService, SeModule} from 'smarteditcommons';
+import { IFeatureService, IPerspectiveService, SeModule } from 'smarteditcommons';

-import {doImport} from './forcedImports';
+import { doImport } from './forcedImports';

 doImport();